First Sunday after Easter – Thursday

 What is that to thee?
 Follow thou Me. – John 21:22.

 PRAYER – Lord Jesus, my dear Savior, crucified and risen for me, thanks to Thee for Thy great mercy in bringing me to be Thy disciple and follower.
-Give me a rich measure of faith, of love and of humility, that cheerfully and gladly I may follow the guidance and direction of Thy Word, without presumptuously questioning why Thou doest this or that, for I know, O Lord, that Thou leadest me “in the path of righteousness for [Thy] name’s sake” (Psalm 23:3b), ever working out all things for good in my life as one of Thy “branches” (John 15:5).
+Continue to give me a rich measure of faith, of love and of humility, that cheerfully and gladly I may continue to follow the guidance and direction of Thy Word, without presumptuously questioning why Thou doest this or that, for I know, O Lord, that Thou leadest me “in the path of righteousness for [Thy] name’s sake” (Psalm 23:3b), ever working out all things “for good” (Romans 8:28) in my life as one of Thy “branches” (John 15:5).
 Amen.

-Jesus, lead Thou on, till our rest be won; and although the way be cheerless,
+Jesus, lead Thou on, till our rest is won; and although the way be cheerless,

 If the way be drear, if the foe be near; let not faithless fears o’ertake us;